Government announces Healthwatch changes

-The Government has announced that Healthwatch England and local Healthwatch will be closed as part of a policy shake-up that will also see hundreds of other organisations responsible for overseeing and running parts of the NHS abolished.
+The Government has announced that the functions of Healthwatch England and local Healthwatch should be absorbed into local authorities and Integrated Care Boards (ICBs), as part of a policy shake-up that will also affect hundreds of other organisations responsible for overseeing and running parts of the NHS.

 Healthwatch Norfolk is one of a network of 150 local teams across the country that gathers patient feedback on health and social care and shares those views with decision-makers to help shape future services.